BrunoReX/jsmooth/Readme.txt

 1. Status of the project

- JSmooth is currently in beta phase.
-It is provided in the hope it can be useful to the java community, but always keep in mind that it's still beta.
+ JSmooth is currently in advanced beta phase.

 2 Using the software